 Why did you choose Imperial College Business School?

 A good friend who studied at Imperial recommended it to me and they found a good job after their studies.
 When I researched it, I could see it was a super successful and prominent university and the Business School ranked highly in all the rankings.
-Amongst all the programmes I looked at, the content and lecturers on MSc Finance & Accounting at Imperial were a lot stronger and were impressive.
+Among all the programmes I looked at, the content and lecturers on MSc Finance & Accounting at Imperial were a lot stronger and were impressive.

 What was the highlight of the programme?

 The Private Equity & Venture Capital elective.
 It was very useful because the lecturer previously had a long career and extensive experience, so we were given a detailed insight of the industry.
-Learning theoretical knowledge from someone who has worked in the industry made the course stand out.
+Learning theoretical knowledge from someone who has worked in the industry made the elective stand out.

 The programme balanced theoretical knowledge with real-life problems where you have the opportunity to apply that knowledge.
 The balance of theory and practice was done really well.